pinkdaddy/cashBar/README.md

 2. Create your feature branch (`git checkout -b feature/BCHPLZ`)
 3. Commit your changes (`git commit -am 'Add some BCHPLZ'`).
 4. Push to the branch (`git push origin feature/BCHPLZ`)
-5. Create a new Pull Request against the Develop branch.
+5. Create a new Pull Request against the Master branch.